phoible/dev/data/README.md

 The `RAMASWAMI` folder contains data from

 > Ramswami, N. 1999.
-Common Linguistic Features in Indian Languages: Phoentics.
+Common Linguistic Features in Indian Languages: Phonetics.
 Central Institude of Indian Languages.
 Mysore, India.

 The `SPA` folder contains data from the Stanford Phonology Archive: